 5. Locking Them In A Place They Might Escape

-How do you keep your pup safe during fireworks?
+How do you keep your pup safe when the Fourth of July fireworks are going off?
 Let us know in the comments below!